CloudEngineHub/Align-Then-Steer/README.md

 - **Simulation Environment**: Improves average multi-task success rate by up to **9.8%** compared to direct fine-tuning of representative VLAs
 - **Real-World**: Achieves a striking **32% success rate gain** in cross-embodiment settings

-## 🔧 Technical Approach
+## 🔧 Technical Implementation

-The ATE framework consists of two key components:
+The ATE framework consists of two stages:

 1. **Alignment Phase (Align)**: Uses a variational autoencoder constrained by reverse KL divergence to embed adaptation actions into modes of the pre-training action latent distribution
-2. **Steering Phase (Steer)**: Pushes the model's output distribution towards the target domain through a guidance mechanism
+2. **Adaptation Phase (Steer)**: Pushes the model's output distribution towards the target domain through a classifier guidance

 ## 🎯 Applications